OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Node Template

 A node template can additionally contain variability conditions.
-These conditions must be satisfied otherwise the respective node template is not present.
+These conditions must hold otherwise the respective node template is not present.

 Furthermore, assigned artifact can be a list of artifact maps which contains only one Artifact Definition in order to allow artifact names to be used multiple times.